Will AI Replace Programmers and Software Engineers?

 • Writing assistance: AI can help write code in common programming languages.
 It can also explain a line of code and format it as comments to include in your code without impacting the output.

-• Bug detection and fixing: If you run into issues with your code or want to check your work before deploying, AI can identify where bugs are originating and offer solutions to fix it.
+• Bug detection and fixing: If you run into issues with your code or want to check your work before deploying, AI can identify where bugs are originating and offer solutions to fix them.

 • Project forecasting: This is perhaps more of a project management task.
 When starting a new project, AI can use historical data to predict how long programming tasks will take, helping create project timelines.